-The deadline to complete the necessary materials to earn academic credit for spring internships has been established.
-Students must complete filling out required forms by Wednesday, January 5th and attend a mandatory orientation.
+The deadline to complete the necessary materials to earn academic credit for fall internships has been established.
+Students must complete filling out required forms by Tuesday, August 9th and attend a mandatory orientation.
 All preliminary materials need to be finalized by orientation.

 In order to be eligible to earn academic credit for internships, students must be a declared SOCM major, have completed at least 60 hours toward graduation by the end of summer semester and have at least a 2.5 GPA.

 University policy requires that internships run commensurate with the school’s academic calendar.
-That means spring semester 2022 internships should start January 11th and run through May 4th.
+That means fall semester 2022 internships should start August 9th and run through December 5th.
 Students wishing to earn three hours of academic credit must work 10 to 19 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 20 hours per week.